openstack/kolla/doc/cinder-guide.rst

       mount -t configfs /etc/rc.local /sys/kernel/config

-Cinder backend with external iSCSI storage
+Cinder back end with external iSCSI storage
 ==========================================

 In order to use external storage system (like one from EMC or NetApp)